 The best vintages for Domaine la Barroche are: 2016, 2015, 2012, 2010, 2009, 2007, 2006, 2005 and 2003.

 Domaine la Barroche has added and removed from their lineup of wines produced at the estate since 2003.
 By 2006 they were releasing 4 different wines.
 That is no longer the case.
 Starting with the 2012 vintage.
 Domaine la Barroche produces 2 red Chateauneuf du Pape wines.
-In 2015, they added a new wine to their portfolio, which is sold as a Vin de France.
-The wine, which comes from almost 70 year old vines, dominated by Grenache, comes from fruit placed in both the Cotes du Rhone and Chateauneuf du Pape, which is why it is sold as a Vin de France, and not a Cotes du Rhone.
+In 2015, they added a new wine to their portfolio, La Barroche Liberty, which is sold as a Vin de France.
+The wine, which is made from vines that are almost 70 years old.
+Dominated by Grenache, the fruit comes from vines placed in both the Cotes du Rhone and Chateauneuf du Pape, which is why La Barroche Liberty sold as a Vin de France, and not a Cotes du Rhone.

 However, starting with the 2016 vintage, La Barroche added a white Chateauneuf du Pape to their portfolio.
 In total, the average annual production is about 3,000 cases of wine per vintage.

-Domaine la Barroche Cuvee Pure – Produced from 100% old vine Grenache from sandy soils in the Grand Pierre and Pointu lieux-dits, with vines planted back in 1901.
+Domaine la Barroche Cuvee Pure – Produced from 100% old vine Grenache, hence the name Pure.
+The label is stark white, to further the Pure theme.
+The terroir is pure sandy soils in the Grand Pierre, Rayas and Pointu lieux-dits.
+The vines are old, having been planted back in 1901.
 The vines are quite close to Rayas.
 The grapes are partially destemmed.
 The vinification is conducted in concrete vats.
 Malolactic fermentation takes place in tank.
-The wine is aged one, large, old oak foudre for about 16 months before bottling.
+The wine is aged one, large, old oak foudre for about 18 months before bottling.
 This can be quite difficult to find as less than 300 cases per year are produced.
 For some reason, at least with the 2007 vintage, two separate bottling’s were produced, one was filtered and the other was unfiltered.
 There is no way to tell which you’re buying.

 Domaine la Barroche Signature, produced from a blend that varies from 65% Grenache, 15% Mourvedre, 15% Syrah and a portion of Cinsault, along with various allowable grape varieties.
-The partially destemmed grapes for this wine come from vines that vary in age from 18 years of age up to 100 years in age.
+The terroir is a mix of sand, stone and clay terroirs.
+The vines are quite scattered over the appellation as they are planted in the Bois Dauphin, Cabrieres, le Grand Pierre, les Mascaronnes, Palestor, le Parc, le Pied Long, Pierre a Feu, Pointu, and Rayas lieux-dits.
+The grapes are partially destemmed grapes for this wine come from vines that vary in age from 18 years of age up to 100 years in age.
 La Barroche Signature is aged in a combination of foudres and stainless steel vats.
+The Grenache is aged in foudres, the Syrah and Mourvedre is aged in French oak barrels and demi-muids and the Cinsault is aged in concrete vats for an average of 18 months.

 Serving and Decanting Domaine la Barroche with Wine, Food, Pairing Tips